zeropsio/recipe-ghost/README.md

 - Use installed and running Ghost CMS to publish articles.
 - Register new subscribers to consume the Ghost site content.

-## Production vs. recipe mode
+## Production vs. development mode

 The difference may come down to:

-- Use the highly available version of the MariaDB database (change `mode` from `NON_HA` to `HA` in recipe YAML, `db` service section) when the Galera cluster is created.
+- Use the highly available version of the MariaDB database (change `mode` from `NON_HA` to `HA` in recipe YAML, `db` service section) in which case Galera cluster is created.
 - Using `SET GLOBAL wsrep_sync_wait=1;` or changing the Galera cluster configuration by `wsrep_sync_wait=1` to force synchronization among database nodes because of the actual state of Ghost's support for database HA.
 - Use a production-ready third-party SMTP server instead of Mailpit.

-## Warning
+> [!WARNING]

-It's impossible to use more containers of Ghost services than one (like `minContainers: 2` in recipe YAML, `ghost` service section) because of the limitation of inner Ghost architecture.
-Otherwise, different containers will return different results because of caching logic after creating new content.
+> Ghost does not support high availability (running on multiple container), make sure vertical autoscaling is fixed on 1 container (default in this recipe).

 Need help setting your project up?
 Join [Zerops Discord community](https://discord.com/invite/WDvCZ54).